NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     }

     /**
-     * @notice ✅ CORRECT: Ensure permissions were granted before returning
+     * ✅ CORRECT: Ensure permissions were granted before returning
      * @dev Caller must have been granted access in a previous transaction */ function correctGetBalance() external view returns (euint32) {